Issei0530/Issei/README.md

-This is my private repository to improve two ability below:
+This is my private repository to improve following two skills:
   (1) Machine learning
   (2) Programming